 - Does not unduly burden the District's technology resources; and

 - Follows procedures outlined in policy and regulation.

-The Superintendent or designee shall develop and implement administrative regulations, guidelines, and user agreements consistent with the purposes and mission of the District and with law and policy.
+The Superintendent shall develop and implement administrative regulations, guidelines, and user agreements consistent with the purposes and mission of the District and with law and policy.

 Access to the District's technology resources is a privilege, not a right.
 All users shall be required to acknowledge receipt and understanding of all administrative regulations governing use of the District's technology resources and shall agree to allow monitoring of their use and to comply with such regulations and guidelines.
 Noncompliance may result in suspension of access or termination of privileges and other disciplinary action consistent with District policies.
 [See DH, FN series, FO series, and the Student Code of Conduct]